 12. Griffin Toaster

 A $100 Bluetooth toaster by Griffin that can send you a notification when your toast is done to your desired level of crispness.
 Which is fine, except toast takes like three minutes.
 And it’s $100.
 My toaster was $8 and works almost all the time.

 13. Griffin Mirror

 But wait!
 There’s more annoying shit from Griffin, which also makes a connected mirror.
 The mirror can display notifications from your phone, the weather, and, of course, updates from your Griffin toaster, if you touch the mirror’s surface.
 Love to get my smudgy fingerprints all over my mirror just so I don’t have to look out the window.

 There are many connected toys for kids on the market, including stuffed animals and sick robots.
 To a childless millennial like me, the news that toys are now connected to the internet is utterly baffling.
 What is wrong with a simple old teddy bear, I shout at the children on my lawn?
 Why does Old Ted need to talk to the cloud?
 If nothing else, the news that millions of recordings of children and their parents leaked from CloudPets’ database should give you pause.
 Kids will play with literal dirt and rocks, you fools.

 We couldn’t forget to mention an IoT device that is connected in perhaps the least useful way possible.
 This pair of flip-flops with a chip and accompanying app doesn’t provide anything conceivably useful like fitness tracking data, but instead sends wearers information about discounts.
 Sign me up!

 What I’ve learned from this is: man, capitalism creates some truly stupid, useless shit.
+On the same subject : RF Engineers Are Bringing the Internet to the World.
 Also, parody is dead, and we’re about six months from a real-life SmartPipe.